 Topeak Prepstand ZX

-The Topeak Prepstand ZX continues the brand’s habit of delivering top quality kit with great design and useful features.
+The Topeak Prepstand ZX continues the brand’s habit of delivering top-quality kit with great design and useful features.

 The clamp angles to support either a seat post or seat tube and gently holds it in place.
 This ensures absolutely no damage to your paintwork while holding it in place.
 While it looks deceptively simple, this stand delivers on every count.

-Feedback Sports Sport Mechanic
+Feedback Sports Sport Repair Stand

-With a strong but gentle grip and ability to infinitely adjust, this is also a solid option for home mechanics.
+With a strong but gentle grip and the ability to infinitely adjust, this is also a solid option for home mechanics.

 The Park Tool Team Issue PRS 22.2 is my top choice for pro-level repairs.